Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

 }
 ```

-We start by removing the complete avatar from the scene.We also make sure to delete the corresponding record as well in order to ensure that we don't waste unnecessary storage space.
+We start by removing the complete avatar from the scene.
+We also make sure to delete the corresponding record as well in order to ensure that we don't waste unnecessary storage space.

+#### That's it!

-Aaaaaaand, we have now implemented a simple VR app in realtime.
-Go on and run the demo.
+We have now successfully implemented a simple VR app in realtime.
+Go ahead and test it out.
 If you have been working in a local envrironment, you might need a local server to host your files.
-I personally use [glitch](glitch.com) for all my VR projects.
+As mentioned above, I personally use [glitch](glitch.com) for all my VR projects.
 It automatically hosts all the projects and gives a URL which can be instantly used on multiple devices for the applications like we just built.

-Did it work?
-Do you like it?
-Awesome!
-You now know the basics of both A-Frame and deepstream.
+You now know the basics of both A-Frame and deepstream allowing you to build both VR apps and realtime apps or both together like we just did.
 Ideas are already brewing in your mind?
-Go ahead and build that app you've always wanted to.
+Go ahead and build that app you've always wanted to!
+Here's the complete [source code](https://github.com/Srushtika/realtime-multiplayer-webvr-aframe) for this application.
+Feel free to shout to me on [Twitter](https://twitter.com/Srushtika) if you get stuck or would like to know more about something.